INSPIRE-MIF/INSPIRE-in-your-Country/DE/Country_fiches/DE-Country_fiche-2025.md

 According to federal laws, environmental (UIG) and particular spatial data (GeoZG) are publicly available and, for federal data, free of charge.

-Selected spatial reference data of the federal states are provided (against payment) through a common national access point.
+Selected spatial reference data of the federal states are provided through a common national access point.

 The main barrier for data sharing and use are not the existing data sharing arrangements, but rather the INSPIRE data models, some of which are perceived as too simple and some as too complex and not fitting the user requirements, as well as the lack of tools for using INSPIRE data.